rail-berkeley/softlearning/README.md

                         is enabled.
 Passed to `tune.run`.
   --restore RESTORE     Path to checkpoint.
 Only makes sense to set if running
                         1 trial.
 Defaults to None.
 Passed to `tune.run`.
-  --with-server WITH_SERVER
-                        Starts a background Tune server.
-Needed for using the Client API.
-Passed to `tune.run`.
   --server-port SERVER_PORT
                         Port number for launching TuneServer.
 Passed to `tune.run`.